If you haven't done so yet today, please recite the

 When the Messiah comes, we will once again bring the Passover Sacrifice each year on the 14th of Nisan.

 So again: on the day before Passover begins, we have already cleaned out and destroyed any chometz from our homes and possessions.
 If there were a Holy Temple, we would bring the Passover Sacrifice that day, in the afternoon, and afterwards we would begin roasting them.
-When there's a Holy Temple, it is also required by the Torah that we bake matzos on Erev Pesach in the afternoon as well.
-Where there is a Holy Temple, we must eat the Pesach Sacrifice together with Matzos that were baked that same Erev Pesach afternoon.

 That night, the night of the 15th of Nisan, we would take our sacrificed Passover lambs, and bring them to the place we make the Seder.
 We make the Seder, we drink the Four Cups throughout the night, we eat matzah, bitter herb, (and the Passover Sacrifice when there is a Holy Temple).
 This is at night, the first night of Passover.